kinnay/Wii-U-Firmware-Emulator/README.md

 # Wii U Firmware Emulator
 This emulator emulates the Wii U processors and hardware at the lowest level.
-It's currently able to emulate all the way through boot1, IOSU and Cafe OS until men.rpx panics because `nw::snd::SoundArchivePlayer::Initialize` returns an error.
+It's currently able to emulate all the way through boot1, IOSU and Cafe OS until men.rpx panics for some reason.

 This emulator used to be written in both Python and C++.
 You can still find the source code of this emulator in the branch 'old'.